oil dropper plant seeds

 2. Vape Oil

 You can also buy CBD in the form of CBD vape oil for vaporization or dabbing.
 This is ideal if you enjoy vaping.
-You can buy the liquid in a bottle and simply refill it at your convenience.
+You can buy the liquid in a bottle and refill it at your convenience.

 Vape oil also comes in an e-cig style.
-This is just like smoking and batteries or additional devices are not required.
+This is just like smoking, and batteries or additional devices are not required.
 All you have to do is puff and inhale the vapor.

 Most people prefer vaping due to its quick delivery.
 The effects are felt in a few minutes.
 The only drawback of vaping is that the effects don’t last long.